Plantation Act 1740: Development

+Subsequent developments

 Britain began withdrawing support to promote immigration to the colonies at the end of the Seven Years' War.
 Colonial implementation both before and after the Plantation Act tended to ignore, evade, and reshape English regulations, thus vitiating many policy decisions and generating a chaotic array of citizenship procedures.
 The Navigation Acts were a particular target for evasion, since they were seen as acting more as restraint on both colonial naturalization and its peoples' ability to take part fully in the economy.
 Colonial naturalization of aliens was outright forbidden in December 1773, under any conditions.
 A ban on royal land grants, initiated earlier in 1773, was made final in February 1774.

-The colonial naturalization laws and the Plantation Act, during its nearly 30-year utilization would define British North America as a refuge and land of opportunity, The prohibition on naturalizing foreigners under the act was considered intolerable, and would be included, inter alia, in the grievances listed in the Declaration of Independence, though some consider that surprising.
+The colonial naturalization laws and the Plantation Act, during its nearly 30-year utilisation would define British North America as a refuge and land of opportunity, The prohibition on naturalizing foreigners under the act was considered intolerable, and would be included, inter alia, in the grievances listed in the Declaration of Independence, though some consider that surprising.
 Despite being a British law, the Plantation Act "was the model upon which the Naturalization Act of 1790, the first U.S. naturalization act, with respect to time, oath of allegiance, process of swearing before a judge, and the like, was clearly based."

+The whole act was repealed by section 18 of, and the schedule to, the Naturalization Act 1870 (33 & 34 Vict. c.
+14).